MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

-In this tab (Figure 6) you can provide all the parameters that control the time evolution of the input topography.
+In this tab (Figure 5) you can provide all the parameters that control the time evolution of the input topography.
 In PecubeGUI you can provide the time evolution parameters (cf. “time_topo”,” amplification”, “offset”, and “output”) by filling in the table or by copying/pasting values from an excel file to the table.
-The number of rows in the table automatically updates to the value written in the parameter “ntime” (Figure 6).
+The number of rows in the table automatically updates to the value written in the parameter “ntime” (Figure 5).

 .. figure:: ../images/Time_Evolution.png
     :scale: 30
     :align: center

     *Figure 5.
-"Time evolution" tab where to provide parameters related to the time evolution of the topography.*
+"Time evolution" tab where to provide the parameters related to the time evolution of the topography.*

 | The default value for each parameter is also automatically provided.
-| In the previous versions of Pecube, one could provide a topography as input and set its evolution through time by varying the amplification and offset parameters, and the following equation:
+| In the previous versions of Pecube, one could provide a topography as input and set its evolution through time by varying the amplification and offset parameters, according to the following equation:
 |

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  amplification\ :sub:`i`\  *  h\ :sub:`0`\

 |
 | The formulation of the above equation has been modified in PecubeGUI to allow for choosing the reference elevation from which to apply the ammplification and offset parameters.
-One can now choose to have the sea level, minimum, maximum, or mean elevation as a reference (see Figure 7).
-The topographic evolution is now:
+One can now choose to have the sea level, minimum, maximum, or mean elevation as a reference (see Figure 6).
+The topographic evolution now follows:

 | h\ :sub:`i`\ = offset\ :sub:`i`\  +  topo_ref - [amplification\ :sub:`i`\  *  (topo_ref - h\ :sub:`0`\)]